This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Yes, of course you could buy a sim card in whatever country you land in.
 In many places, it’s less than $10 for a sim card and 1 GB of data.
 However, I’ve definitely been that person standing in line in Laos and struggling to get it set up (what a waste of time).
 I’ve also been that person who misses important calls because my Vietnamese sim card came with a Vietnamese phone number so when folks at home called my “normal” phone number, I had no idea until two weeks later.

-Using international roaming through T-Mobile and Project Fi solves these issues.
+Using international roaming through T-Mobile and Google Fi solves these issues.
 As long as your roaming is turned on, everything works just like at home.

 When it comes to Phone Calls and Texting, it’s a Tie